|Feature Article - February 2010|

 According to the theory of evolution, new traits evolve because they improve the ability to produce offspring.
 It is hard to find a mate.
 Some people never do.
 But an asexual creature just needs to find itself.
 Everything it needs for a good time is right there, all the time.

-Sexual reproduction certainly is advantageous because, after a large gene pool exists, sexual reproduction can facilitate adaptation by randomly producing the most advantages combinations of genes.
+Sexual reproduction certainly is advantageous because, after a large gene pool exists, sexual reproduction can facilitate adaptation by randomly producing the most advantageous combinations of genes.
 But, absent an existing gene pool, the necessity to find a partner before reproducing is a distinct disadvantage.
 There is no reason for natural selection to favor sexual reproduction over asexual reproduction.

 Some evolutionists might try to argue that, at some point, Frankencell developed latent sexual tendencies.
 That is, one particular Frankencell could reproduce asexually or sexually.
 That Frankencell made many identical copies of itself asexually.
 Those offspring could reproduce sexually with each other.
 But why would they?
 They all have identical genes, so there is no advantage to gene shuffling.
 If they can reproduce without a partner, why find one?